How much is that WordPress App in the Window?

 $ sudo /opt/local/etc/LaunchDaemons/org.macports.apache2/apache2.wrapper start

-# Hopefully you'll get a window asking if httpd can accept incoming requests.
+# You may get a window asking if httpd can accept incoming requests.
 Approve it.

 # Add DB and tables to MySQL for easy WordPress install